 Cole MacGrath of inFAMOUS can generate electrical grenades and rockets and pull lightning from the sky, but will still go down to some gun toting gangbangers.
 While his healing factor lets him recover from incredible abuse, attempting to get into a punching match with all but the weakest of Conduits will result in Cole dropping after the second hit.

-This is further enforced when Cole was a guest character in the PS3 version of Street Fighter X Tekken.
+This is further enforced when Cole is a guest character in the PS3 version of Street Fighter X Tekken.
 Cole has a measly 750 HP, 100 points lower than original fighting game Glass Cannon, Akuma.

 Bomb from Angry Birds, who will immediately self-destruct in a few seconds after using his brute force.